 Another one of Jasanoff's approaches is to develop indicator molecules that can be genetically encoded and targeted to specific cell types.
 Jasanoff is developing an indicator for dopamine.
 Dopamine is a neurotransmitter that is depleted in Parkinson's disease.
 Many psychiatric drugs and substances of abuse target dopamine receptors in the brain.
 So the ability to detect changes in dopamine in living animals would have many applications for the study of brain disorders.
 Eventually, Jasanoff hopes it may be possible to adapt the approach for use in human subjects, thereby providing a powerful new tool for clinical research and drug development.

-Alan Jasanoff is an associate member of the McGovern Institute and Associate Professor of Biological Engineering, with appointments in Brain and Cognitive Sciences and Nuclear Science and Engineering.
-He was awarded tenure in 2011.
+Alan Jasanoff is an associate investigator of the McGovern Institute and Professor of Biological Engineering, with joint appointments in the departments of Brain and Cognitive Sciences and of Nuclear Science and Engineering.
+He was awarded tenure in 2011, and he currently serves as Director of the MIT Center for Neurobiological Engineering.
 Prior to joining the MIT faculty, he was a Whitehead Fellow at the Whitehead Institute for Biomedical Research at MIT.
 He was named a Raymond and Beverly Sackler Foundation Scholar in 2004 and received the McKnight Technological Innovations in Neuroscience Award in 2006.
-Jasanoff was also a 2007 recipient of the Director's New Innovator Award from the National Institutes of Health.
+Jasanoff also received a 2007 Director’s New Innovator Award, a 2011 Transformative R01 Award and a 2013 EUREKA award from the National Institutes of Health.